mnz1988/stable-diffusion-guide/README.md

    ![Scribble output image](images/scribble2.png)
    </details>

-You will notice that there are 2 results for each method.
+You will notice that there are 2 results for each method except Scribble.
 The first is an intermediate step called the *preprocessed image*, which is then used to produce the final image.
 You can supply the preprocessed image yourself, in which case you should set the preprocessor to *None*.
-This is extremely powerful with external tools such as Blender.
+This is extremely powerful with external tools such as Blender and Photoshop.

 In the Settings tab there is a ControlNet section where you can enable *multiple controlnets at once*.
 One particularly good use is when one of them is Openpose, to get a specific character pose in a specific environment, or with specific hand gestures or details.
 Observe: